sourabhk25/MrVoicePay/README.md

 # Mr. Voice Pay

-"Mr. Voice Pay" is a project which is created for helping visually impaired customers to perform online banking transactions.
+"Mr. Voice Pay" is a project created to help visually impaired customers perform online banking transactions.
 It can be deployed on Alexa or Google Assistant.
-It consists of Alexa custom skills and Google Assistant custome actions.
+It consists of Alexa custom skills and Google Assistant custom actions.
-It was developed in a Hackathon organized in my company.
+It was developed in a Hackathon organized by HSBC.
 This repository only contains code related to these virtual assistants.
 It has associated android app which can be used as another security layer while doing larger transcations.
 Code for the android app is in repository [Gradhack-OTP-Generator](https://github.com/sourabhk25/Gradhack-OTP-Generator).